fleetdm/fleet/handbook/demand/README.md

 ### Settle event strategy

 The Head of Marketing is the DRI for deploying Fleet's event budget, and events are settled significantly in advance to provide ample time for strategy and planning.
-Fleet's [Client Platform Engineer & Community Advocate](https://fleetdm.com/handbook/engineering#team) is the DRI for executing Fleet events efficiently, on-brand, and on-strategy.
+Fleet's [Head of Marketing](https://fleetdm.com/handbook/demand#team) is the DRI for executing Fleet events efficiently, on-brand, and on-strategy.

 1. Using the [event strategy workbook](https://docs.google.com/spreadsheets/d/1YQXAX2Q_WnGkAwMYjMbQpV3nbCj7gOBbv7Y0u4twxzQ/edit#gid=1411322737), propose the events that Fleet will attend in the next 6 months, and the strategy for those events, including:
   - target buying situation of the audience